aroess/twitch.el/README.md

 ```

 ## Limitations
-- `twitch-get-stream-status` cannot query the view count of streams.
+- `twitch-get-stream-status` cannot query the viewer count of streams.
 It worked some time ago but now it doesn't work and [nobody cares](https://github.com/yt-dlp/yt-dlp/issues/1880).
 - `twitch-get-stream-status` cannot query the game category of streams.
 It worked before twitch changed their API and... you get the point.
 - `twitch-chat` only opens an irc buffer and connects to the twitch irc-gateway but doesn't automatically join any channels.